zebingwang/flashggFinalFit/README.md

 These are the commands to create a background model with Background directory using the X250, qqlnu output from the HHWWgg_v2-2 tag of HHWWgg_dev:

 cd Background

 cmsenv

-make
+make clean

-./bin/fTest -i /eos/user/a/atishelm/ntuples/HHWWgg_v2-2/Data.root --saveMultiPdf HHWWgg_Background.root  -D HHWWgg_Background -f SL --isData 1
+./bin/fTest -i ../Data_tagged.root --saveMultiPdf HHWWgg_Background.root  -D HHWWgg_Background -f HHWWggTag0 --isData 1

 Combine
 =============